SDGV2734/SS2025_SDA202_02230299/Practicals/Practical_4/Domain_design.md

 - **User Profile**:
   - Contains personal information about a user, such as their avatar, bio, and other settings.

-- **Tags**:
-  - Keywords associated with Pins to make them easier to search for or categorize.

-- **Relevance Score**:
-  - A metric used to determine how relevant a Pin is to a user, often based on user behavior, interactions, or preferences.

 - **Upload Status**:
   - Indicates the state of an image being uploaded, such as "pending," "successful," or "failed."

-- **Multiplicity**:
-  - The cardinality of relationships between entities, typically expressed as 1-to-many, many-to-one, etc.

 - **Aggregate**:
   - A cluster of domain objects treated as a single unit.
 For example, a `Board` and its associated `Pins` can be considered an aggregate.